 Earn 3000 hours of supervised professional work experience in a period of no less than 2 years.
 More details about the hourly experience requirements and qualifying supervisors are available in the Adminstrative code on the following Wisconsin Legislature webpage.

 Note: This information can be difficult to find.
 In the left-hand navigation, under the "Administrative Code", click on the "+ more" link.
 A list of more career types and examining boards should appear.
 Click on the "Marriage and Family Therapy, Counselors and Social Workers" link, then the "MPSW 12" link to find supervisory experience and supervisor mandatory qualifications information.

 In addition, you may download supervised experience forms here.

 Now, you can submit a Wisconsin counseling licensure application to the Wisconsin Department of Regulation & Licensing.
 Include all supporting forms and necessary fees.
 You may download the application here.

-Once the Department has received your application, they will send you an application to take the National Counselor Examination (NCE).
-In addition to the national exam you will need to take and pass the state administered Jurisprudence exam.
+Once the Department has received your application, they should send you an application to take the National Counselor Examination (NCE).
+In addition to the national exam, it is important to take and pass the state-administered Jurisprudence exam.